ONSdigital/sdg_data_updates/CONTRIBUTING.md

   > If you ever need to delete a branch you created, use the command `git branch -d x-x-x`.
 You may need to use capital -D if you have made any changes on that branch (it will delete the branch regardless, so only use it if you're sure it's ok to be deleted)

 3) Create a new folder for the indicator, using the indicator name (x-x-x) as the folder name (use dashes to separate numbers)
+4) If the source data needs to be downloaded manually (i.e. when there is not a predictable link), create a folder called 'Input' and save the data in this folder.
+Note that this will NOT be uploaded to Github (see point 7 below).
-4) Start writing your indicator update automation.
+5) Start writing your indicator update automation.
 Hint: Start with the template code in the templates folder.
-5) Make regular commits to Github, so that others can pick up your changes, and so you can roll back to an earlier version if it all starts to go pear-shaped.
+6) Make regular commits to Github, so that others can pick up your changes, and so you can roll back to an earlier version if it all starts to go pear-shaped.
   >
   > `git status` to check if you have any unstaged or uncommitted changes.
 Unstaged files with changes will be listed in red.
   >